ashford_travel_diary

 Where to shop

 Those treating themselves to a day of luxury retail therapy can shop the likes of Tommy Hilfiger, Hugo Boss, and Osprey London at the Designer Outlet.
-Conveniently located a short distance from the town centre and within easy access to the M4 motorway, it couldn’t be easier to plan your day out.
+Conveniently located just off junction 36, of the M4 motorway, it couldn’t be easier to plan your day out.
 If you’re arriving from Cardiff, it’s a mere 30-minute drive from the heart of the city.

 bridgend_travel_diary